 Cassidy and Brad's intimate wedding in Germany

-Cassidy and Brad had flown in from Florida with one wish: a celebration that felt completely, unmistakably theirs.
-What they found was a historic castle along the River Moselle, a destination wedding planner in Germany handling every last detail, and a December day that delivered far more magic than either of them had dared to plan for.
+Our bride Cassidy, who had lived for some years in German, had fallen in love with the idea of getting married in a castle.
+What they found was a historic castle along the River Moselle, a destination wedding venues in Germany handling every last detail, and a December day that delivered far more magic than either of them had dared to plan for.

 The guest list was intimate.
 The feeling was anything but small.